El Paso Property Tax Protest ARB Tax Savings over $49 MM in 2024

-Informal appeals managed to be gangbusters for the taxpayers of El Paso County, succeeding at a rate of over 70%, along with an outstanding 92% for homeowners.
+Informal appeals managed to be gangbusters for the taxpayers of El Paso County, succeeding at a rate of over 85%, along with an outstanding 91% for homeowners.
 When it came to the next step; however, things came up short.
-Formal hearings in front of the Appraisal Review Board (ARB) were a harder row to toe, with only 58% of cases ending in a reduction.
-Business properties had an abysmal 43% chance of a reduction.
+Formal hearings in front of the appraisal review board (ARB) were a harder row to toe, with only 61% of cases ending in a reduction.
+Business properties had an abysmal 49% chance of a reduction.
 These numbers show why you need the help of a professional if you are going to pursue a formal appeal.
 Enroll in O’Connor’s Property Tax Protection Program™ and get all the support you need.
-From informal appeals, ARB hearings, to lawsuits, O’Connor will have your back.
+From informal appeals, formal hearings, to lawsuits, O’Connor will have your back.
 No hidden fees, and you only pay if you lower your taxes.
 Enroll, relax, and save.

 Protests with Written ARB DeterminationSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.